How to Make Phosphate Buffered Saline

 - Sodium phosphate monobasic (anhydrous)

 - Sodium phosphate dibasic (anhydrous)

 - Magnetic stirrer and stir bar

-- pH probe, calibrated, and appropriate solutions for adjusting pH
+- A pH probe that's calibrated and appropriate solutions for adjusting pH

 - 1L volumetric flask